nielsmaerten/gluco-check/sunset.md

 Thanks to everyone who used Gluco Check and Nightscout Status over the past 5 years.
 Thanks to everyone who helped build this app.
 Thanks [David D'Amico](https://github.com/ddamico) for your invaluable help!
-Thanks to everyone who submitted and reviewed translations.
+Thanks to everyone who submitted and reviewed translations, bugsreports, suggestions, ...

 And fuck Google for choosing profit over people.

 _niels_
 _2022-09-06_

 ## Any alternatives?